 Family Law Overview

-Below is an overview of some of the major areas of focus in our family law practice.
-For advice and representation in any of these areas, contact the Law Offices of Russo & Prince to speak with one of our family law attorneys.
+What follows is an overview of some of the major areas of focus in our family law practice.
+For advice and representation in any of these areas, contact the Law Offices of Russo & Prince to speak with one of our family law attorneys, and find out how we can help you.

 Dissolution/Divorce